 Parachute Training School

-The first military parachute training unit in Australia was the Paratroop Training Unit (PTU), formed at Laverton in Victoria on 3 November 1942.
-On 16 November 1942 PTU was relocated to Tocumwal in NSW.
-PTU was subsequently transferred to RAAF Base Richmond on 6 April 1943 until it was disbanded at the end of WWII, in 1945.
+PTS has a long and proud history.
+The first Australian military parachute training unit was the Paratroop Training Unit (PTU), formed at Laverton, Victoria, on 3 November 1942.
+On 16 November 1942, PTU was relocated to Tocumwal in NSW and, subsequently, transferred to RAAF Base Richmond on 6 April 1943, where it remained until it was disbanded in 1945 at the end of World War II.

-After WWII, parachute training began in 1951 at a joint Air Force–Army Parachute Training Wing (PTW) located at Williamtown.
+After WWII, parachute training began again in 1951 at a joint Air Force–Army Parachute Training Wing (PTW) located at Williamtown, NSW.
 In 1958, PTW was re-designated Parachute Training Flight and organised under the Air Support Unit.
-In 1974 responsibility for parachute training passed to the Army and the Parachute Training School (PTS) was formed at Williamtown.
+In 1974, responsibility for parachute training passed to the Army and the Parachute Training School (PTS) was formed at Williamtown.
 In 1986, PTS moved to purpose-built facilities in Nowra as a lodger unit of the Naval Air Station at HMAS Albatross.

 The Australian Army Parachute Display Team (The Red Berets) was formed in May 1974.
-The team's members are drawn from instructional and support staff at the Parachute Training School.
-They are all qualified military freefall paratroopers who undergo extensive training prior to selection in the display team.
+Parachute Training School instruction and support staff make up the team.
+All are qualified military free-fall paratroopers who undergo extensive training prior to selection in the Red Berets.
 Many hold advanced military and civilian qualifications and compete at national and international level.
-Although the team is made up of Army members, it is often supported by aircraft from both the Navy and Air Force.
+Although the team is made up of Army soldiers, it is often supported by Navy, Air Force and civilian aircraft.